druellan/ansi-bbs/README.md

 ![PRemote enviar/recibir archivos](https://raw.githubusercontent.com/druellan/ansi-bbs/master/Screenshots/ARCHIVO2.ANS.png)

 ### English
-This project is part of an early investigation work I conducted on the years **1993**/**1994**.
-At this time I was very intrigued by the BBS systems and the ability for transmit and parse ANSI codes via modem.
+This project is part of an early research I conducted on the years **1993**/**1994**.
+At this time I was very intrigued by BBS systems and the ability to transmit and parse ANSI codes via modem.
 Most BBS system had a very basic layout and an UI based on keybindings, and I was wondering if a more elegant and user friendly system was possible.

-Most ANSI terminals where capables of reposition the cursor anywhere on the screen, and redraw a section without the need of a screen refresh.
+Most ANSI terminals were capable of repositioning the cursor anywhere on the screen, and redrawing a section without requiring a screen refresh.
 I used this feature to build a basic selection menu library, that could be controlled using the arrows and ENTER keys.
 The feature was also used for some animations, for example, a clock icon  showing up if the user was idle for a long time.

 The prototype was programmed used QBasic, featuring a userbase, file transmision using xmodem and zmodem, internal message system and chat.
-It was mostly experimental, remaining online only a copuple of times.
+It was mostly experimental, remaining online only a couple of times.

-The following files were found on a 3 1/2 floppy disk, and I don't know if this version was the more up-to-date.
-Also, I'm not sure if this same code can be executed on any modern QBasic compiler: for start, it would need a virtual modem in place, and emulate the connection.
+The following files were found on a 3 1/2 floppy disk, and I don't know if this version was the most up-to-date.
+Also, I'm not sure if this same code can be executed on any modern QBasic compiler: for starters, it would need a virtual modem in place, and to emulate the connection.

 On the folder `screenshots` there are some PNG obtained from the original ANSI art.